motss/nodemod/README.md

 * [fetch-as] - Simple fetch helper with type resolver
 * [lit-ntml] - Expressive HTML Templates
 * [normalize-diacritics] - Remove accents/ diacritics in string
+* [polling-observer] - A new way of running polling function with observer pattern

 ## Deno equivalent